Frequently Asked Questions

 - How much currency / money / monetary instruments can I bring into the U.S.?

 While you do need to have a passport when traveling overseas, special arrangements are made by the large cruise lines to facilitate their passengers’ shore excursions.
 These special arrangements eliminate the potential for loss or theft of passengers’ passports while shopping and touring, and eliminate the need for passengers to obtain individual visitor visas from Turkey.
-U.S. citizens do typically need a visa to enter Turkey, the fee for which is $20 per person, but cruise ship passengers are permitted to come ashore without a visa for day visits by special arrangements.
+U.S. citizens do typically need an e-visa to enter Turkey, but cruise ship passengers are permitted to come ashore without a visa for day visits by special arrangements.

 In short, you may visit Turkey on the day trip from your cruise ship without being in possession of your passport.
 You may, however, want to carry a photocopy of your passport with you when your passport is being kept for safekeeping by the cruise lines.